sinhaKAN-ra/image-video-editing/README.md

 ## Getting Started

-image and video editing in fluttter.
+image and video editing in flutter.

 A few resources to get you started if this is your first Flutter project: